hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/instance_validator.md

 # Running the Validator

-To execute the validator, you simply create an instance of [FhirInstanceValidator](/hapi-fhir/apidocs/hapi-fhir-validation/org/hl7/fhir/common/hapi/validation/validator/FhirInstanceValidator.html) and register it to new validator, as shown in the example below.
+To execute the validator, you create a [validation support chain](./validation_support_modules.html) and pass this to an instance of [FhirInstanceValidator](/hapi-fhir/apidocs/hapi-fhir-validation/org/hl7/fhir/common/hapi/validation/validator/FhirInstanceValidator.html).
+The FhirInstanceValidator is then used as a module for the HAPI FHIR validation framework.

 Note that the example below uses the official FHIR StructureDefintions and ValueSets to validate the resource.
 It will not work unless you include the